adrienne-lapierre/captivate/index.md

 ### Quizzes

-1. Don't try to alter the question or review slides much -- many changes you make in design view will be overridden
+1. Don't try to alter the question or review slides much -- many changes you make will be overridden
 2. To see what you can change, use Quiz Settings
 3. If you don't like the available options, build your own quiz/game/interaction using advanced actions and variables